-I have heard that a sprtiz of water with one drop of bleach can help prevent it's arrrival but I have yet to really try that on healthy-looking specimens.
+I have heard that a sprtiz of water with one drop of bleach can help prevent its arrrival but I have yet to really try that on healthy-looking specimens.

 1.) rinsing all containers with a bleach/water mix before planting (with a day or two to dry out).